• Skip to primary navigation

 • Preheat oven to 350°F. Place the oven rack in the middle position.

 • Brush the loaf pan with oil or use a cooking spray.
-Line the bottom of the loaf pan, with a long piece of parchment paper so that there is a 2-3 inch overhang on two sides of the pan.
+Line the bottom of the loaf pan, with a long piece of parchment paper so that there is a 2 to 3-inch overhang on two sides of the pan.
 Brush the top of the parchment paper in the greased loaf pan, with oil.

 Mix the dry ingredients